StevenLwcz/StevenLwcz.github.io/_posts/2025-04-22-Memory-Regions-with-Memview-and-Gdb.md

 (gdb) memview main
 (gdb) memview func1
 ```

+You can also use `(gdb) layout asm` to get an assembler view of the code.

 ### The Stack

 There are many ways to look at the stack, for example `info stack`.
 For a hex dump view you can use the `$sp` register: